Azure IoT Edge 1.2.0 release is now generally available

 Please note that this release contains a large refactoring to the IoT Edge security daemon.
 The refactoring separates out the daemon's functionality for provisioning and cryptographic services into a set of stand-alone system services.
 Documentation on these individual system services can be found in the overview of the related Github repository in which they reside.

 As always, the API surface exposed by Azure IoT Edge remains backwards compatible.
 The refactoring does affect the packaging and installation of IoT Edge.
-While we've worked to minimize the impact of these, there are expected differences.
+While we have worked to minimise the impact of these, there are expected differences.
 For more information on these changes please refer to our public documentation and for additional details see the discussion of packaging in our public repo.

 We recommend that you stay on our LTS branch (1.1) for production scenarios unless one of the features contained in 1.2.0 is a blocker.
 Please thoroughly test 1.2.0 before using it in production, given the size of the code changes and updates to installation.